Franz Josef Giessibl: Life

 Giessibl studied physics from 1982 to 1987 at the Technical University of Munich and at Eidgenössische Technischen Hochschule Zürich.
 He received a diploma in experimental physics in 1988 with Professor Gerhard Abstreiter and continued with a PhD in physics with Nobel Laureate Gerd Binnig at the IBM Physics Group Munich on atomic force microscopy.
 After submitting his PhD thesis in the end of 1991, he continued for 6 months as a Postdoctoral Fellow at the IBM Physics Group Munich and moved to Silicon Valley to join Park Scientific Instruments, Inc as a senior scientist and later director of vacuum products from mid 1992 until the end of 1994.
 He joined the Munich office of management consulting firm McKinsey & Company from 1995 to 1996 as a senior associate.
 During that time, he invented the qPlus sensor, a new probe for atomic force microscopy and continued experimental and theoretical work on the force microscope at the chair of Professor Jochen Mannhart at University of Augsburg where he received a habilitation in 2001.

 In 2005, he obtained offers for a chair at the University of Bristol (England) and University of Regensburg (Germany).
 In 2006, he joined the faculty at the Department of Physics at the University of Regensburg in Germany.
 From about 2005, he collaborated with the scanning tunneling microscopy groups of IBM Almaden Research Center (Science 2008) and IBM Zurich Research Laboratory studying single-electron charges on single gold atoms (Science 2009). and from about 2010 with National Institute of Standards and Technology (Nature Comm.
 2021). to help to establish combined scanning tunneling microscopy and atomic force microscopy at ultralow temperatures.
 He was a visiting fellow at the center for nanoscience and technology (CNST) of the National Institute of Standards and Technology and a visiting professor at University of Maryland, College Park from fall 2015 to spring 2016 and at National University of Singapore with several research visits 2023 to 2025 (Nature 2025)..
+He serves as a parttime research professor at Kanazawa University.

 Some of Giessibl's experimental and simulated images inspired the offset print editions Erster Blick (2000) and Graphit (2004) by visual artist Gerhard Richter.

 Franz Giessibl is married and has two sons.